Q: What is Hangprinter?

 Q: Why is this not patented?

 A: Hangprinter is designed to be self-replicating, and to be flexible.
 As much as I want to make money and to privatize my ideas, the current patent system would limit users too much.
 As everyone else in open source hardware, I'm looking for alternative ways forwards.
+I'm occasionally writing about this on my personal blog.
+See for example here and here.

 Q: How do you slice for Hangprinter?